Stuart-D-King/homer_segmentation/README.md

 HOMER also considers the extent to which a simulation models a variety of microgrid parameters and configurations as a strong indicator of the simulation's realness.
 For each simulation, a user is able to specify what energy hardware (e.g. batteries, turbines, solar panels, etc.) she would like to model, as well a range of hardware specifications for the software to compare and output an optimized microgrid (optimization is defined by the the lowest net present cost of microgrid system).
 Per conversations with HOMER, a rough metric to judge a simulation's realness is whether the user provides more than two different hardware specifications to test.
 For this reason, I crafted a series of features that check whether a user modeled a certain piece of hardware, and if so, if the simulation tested multiple specifications/capacities for that particular hardware category.

-For generators, the breakdown of simulations that modeled generators, and if more than two generator sizes were tested is as follows.
+For generators, the breakdown of simulations that modeled generators, and if more than two generator sizes were tested is as follows:
 **Key:**
 True = generator modeled and more than two sizes tested
 False = generator modeled, but less than two sizes tested